-Despite the fear and challenges facing the new Strawberry Mansion principal, she sees hope in the school as well.
-Cliatt-Wyman has met many students who come to the high school to learn every day, and overcome their fears and personal obstacles in hopes of achieving an education and a better life.
-Some deal with absentee parents and shoulder much of the burden of the family as well as their schoolwork.
+Despite the fear and challenges facing the new Strawberry Mansion principal, she also sees hope in the school.
+Cliatt-Wyman has met many students who come to the high school to learn daily and overcome their fears and personal obstacles to achieve an education and a better life.
+Some deal with absentee parents and shoulder much of the family's burden and their schoolwork.
 Others grapple with problems like bullying that can distract them from their studies.
 Some have been in detention centers and are trying to get their lives back on track.

 Recently, William Hite, superintendent for Philadelphia, announced Strawberry Mansion would not close with the other schools on the list.
-Hite state at the Notebook that Strawberry Mansion was a unique opportunity “to create schools with high-quality programs that will be an attraction to students that live in the area – and beyond.”
+Hite stated in the Notebook that Strawberry Mansion was a unique opportunity “to create schools with high-quality programs that will be an attraction to students that live in the area – and beyond.”